 |System efficiency||RPC protocol, open TCP port 135, "Windows management Instrumentation" (WMI) service|

 |File sensors||NetBIOS and SMB protocols, open TCP ports 139 and 445|

-Network monitoring involves a variety of checks for each device in the network and an appropriate response according to results of these checks.
+Network monitoring involves a variety of checks for each device in the network and an appropriate response according to the results of these checks.
 Each device includes monitors manually created by the user.

 Network monitoring includes management of all project monitors and logging of their operations.
-Monitor operations consist of the execution of sensor checks at certain time intervals and of the execution of actions according to the conditions and check results.
-Logging is carried out according to executed sensor checks and actions.
+Monitor operation consists of the execution of sensor checks at certain time intervals and of the execution of actions according to the conditions and check results.
+Every sensor check or action is logged.

 There are some rare problems in operation of TCP sensors.
-For the moment they are under examination and debugging process.
+At the moment they are under examination and debugging process.
 The problems are related to large numbers of monitors deploying TCP sensor checks.

 Encrypted passwords (for authorization in computers or services) are stored in the monitoring project file.
 Symmetrical proprietary block cipher is deployed in the program.